Managing AI Agents

 This guide applies after you've run spec-kitty init and want to change which agents are active in your project.
 For initial setup, see the Getting Started guide.

 Agent configuration is managed through .kittify/config.yaml and the spec-kitty agent config command family.
-The config file acts as the single source of truth - agent directories on your filesystem are derived from this configuration.
-This ensures migrations respect your agent selections and prevents unwanted directory recreation.
+The config file acts as the single source of truth for which agents are active in the project.
+Slash-command agents use user-global command roots such as ~/.opencode/command/; Codex and Vibe use project-local command skills under .agents/skills/.

 This guide shows you how to add agents to enable multi-agent workflows, remove agents you don't use, list configured agents, check sync status, and synchronize your filesystem with the config file.